 Figure 4.7.
 Rotation in and on space

-What then does a processing model conclude?
+What then does processing suggest?
 A clockwise rotation in a space is anti-clockwise from the other side (Figure 4.7a), but a first-up rotation on a surface stays that way however it is viewed (Figure 4.7b).
-If our universe began with one photon, then it had to first vibrate up or down on the surface of space, and either way, all its offspring would follow suit.
+If our universe began with one photon, it had to first vibrate up or down on the surface of space, and either way, its offspring would follow suit.

-It follows that our universe became matter not anti-matter because the first photon chose to vibrate first up not down.
-Light then evolved into matter only, so the anti-matter the standard model tries to explain away never was.
-The first event of our universe made it matter and from then on, anti-matter was a path not taken.
+It follows that our universe filled with matter not anti-matter because the first photon chose to vibrate up then down.
+Light then evolved into matter only, so the anti-matter the standard model is mystified by never was.
+The first event of our universe led to matter and from then on, anti-matter was a path not taken.
 Nothing in our universe will ever explain why it is made of matter not anti-matter because that was decided when it began.

-A processing model explains why charge exists as well as mass, and why neutrinos exist as well as electrons, but what about anti-matter?
-Dirac’s equations predicted anti-matter before it was found, but why do the building blocks of our universe have evil twins of the same mass but opposite charge?
-The standard model just added an anti-matter column to fit the facts but that matter has an inverse is baffling to particle physics.
-If matter is a substance, what is an anti-substance, and why do the two annihilate each other?
+Processing explains mass, charge, and why neutrinos exist, but what about anti-matter?
+Dirac’s equations predicted anti-matter before it was found, but why do all matter particles have evil twins of the same mass but opposite charge?
+The standard model just added an anti-matter column to fit the facts, but why matter has an inverse is a mystery, as how can a substance have an anti-substance?

-For light, a clockwise process means photons go first up then down on the surface of space, but an anti-clockwise process means they go first down then up.
-This allows two types of photons, namely first-up and first-down, and they aren’t equivalent.
-The model so far assumes a universe of first-up photons but it didn’t have to be so.
+So far, we have taken the basic network process to be a clockwise circle, but an anti-clockwise circle would work just as well.
+For light, a clockwise process means that photons go first up then down on the surface of space, while for an anti-clockwise process they go first down then up.
+These two photon types, first-up and first-down, aren’t equivalent.

-What then would a universe based on anti-clockwise processing look like?
-For an electron, the result would have the same net processing or mass, but an opposite remainder charge, hence an anti-electron has the same mass as an electron but a positive charge.
-This then not only predicts anti-electrons, but also explains why they annihilate any electrons they meet.
-Anti-matter then is to matter as neutrinos are to electrons, a necessary alternative possibility.
+What would a universe based on an anti-clockwise process be like?
+For an electron, it would produce the same net processing but a positive remainder, so an anti-electron has the same mass as an electron but a positive charge.
+Anti-processing not only explains anti-electrons, but also why they annihilate any electrons they meet.
+Anti-matter then is to matter as neutrinos are to electrons, a necessary alternative.

 Figure 4.6.
 Lepton photon structures

-Figure 4.6 summarizes the basic leptons of the standard model by their photon structure as follows:
+Figure 4.6 summarizes the leptons of physics by their photon structure as follows:

 1. Matter.
 First-up extreme photons collide to give either an: